louisdamico/tic-tac-toe-DAmico/README.md

 Technologies Used:
   jQuery
-  HTML/CSS
-  Bootstrap
+  HTML
+  CSS
+  SASS
   Javascript

 Unsolved Problems:
-  Still need to ....
-  Would like to eventually ....
+  I still need to work on my styling and overall look and feel of how I orignaly set in my wifeframe/ Would like to eventually add some animations.

 Images:
   Wireframe